This Help File Page was last Modified on 07/01/2018

 •Refresh Balance - This option will recalculate the display the most current Balance Due on the Credit Card Account.

-❑Credit Card Reconciliation History Grid - This section displays a summary of each previously completed Credit Card Reconciliation for the currently selected Credit Card.
+❑Credit Card Reconciliation History Grid - This section displays a list of the previously completed Credit Card Reconciliation for the currently selected Credit Card.

-•To view all of the available information, Drag the right border of the Credit Card Form to the Right (as shown in the illustration below).
+•To view all of the available Reconciliation History Grid's columns, Drag the right border of the Credit Card Form to the Right (as shown in the illustration below).

 •A Credit Card Reconciliation Summary report created for a completed Bank Reconciliation may be viewed.